unlock-protocol/unlock/unlock-protocol-com/blog/what-is-sign-in-with-ethereum.md

 The Sign-In with Ethereum authentication method differs from current centralized approaches because it is based on a new self-custodial option for internet users who wish to assume more control and responsibility for their own digital identity. (“Self-custody” means that you and only you have possession of your digital assets and only you control the private key.
 This also comes with a great deal of responsibility — you are responsible for safeguarding access to your private key because it is not stored anywhere else.)

 Already, many services support workflows to authenticate identity using Ethereum accounts by way of message signing.
-With Sign-In With Ethereum, there is an opportunity to standardize the sign-in flow and improve interoperability across existing services while also providing wallet vendors a reliable method to identify signing requests.
+With Sign-In with Ethereum, there is an opportunity to standardize the sign-in flow and improve interoperability across existing services while also providing wallet vendors a reliable method to identify signing requests.

 ## How to integrate with Unlock